larissapoghosyan/Capstone_Project/README.md

 # Optimality of state-of-the-art language representation models in NLP applications

-The work is done during Larisa Poghosyan's capstone project for the degree of BS in Data Science in the Zaven and Sona Akian College of Science and Engineering.
+The work is done during Larisa Poghosyan's capstone project for the degree of BS in Data Science in the Zaven and Sonia Akian College of Science and Engineering.
 Supervised by Vahe Hakobyan.

 ## Instructions